 2. Environmental and Usage Factors

-The environment in which the ADSS fiber optic cable is installed also plays a role in determining the burial depth.
+The environment in which the ADSS optical cable is installed also plays a role in determining the burial depth.
 In areas with high-voltage overhead lines, the ADSS cable burial depth needs to comply with specific safety regulations.
 This is to avoid interference with other underground utilities and to maintain a safe distance from high-voltage sources.
 For example, to ensure electromagnetic compatibility and the safety of both the cable and the surrounding infrastructure, a minimum burial depth of 1.0 meter might be specified.
 This helps to prevent any potential interactions between the ADSS fiber cable and the high-voltage lines that could lead to signal interference or safety hazards.

 If the ADSS optical cable is laid in an area with frequent landscaping or agricultural activities, a deeper burial depth is advisable.
 Areas where there is regular use of tilling equipment or other gardening tools pose a risk to cables that are too close to the surface.
 A depth of around 1.2 meters can reduce the likelihood of damage from these activities.
 This is especially important in rural or suburban areas where gardens, farms, or parks are common and where cable protection is essential to maintain uninterrupted communication services.